 Photo: Peter Parker In the mid-17th century, 1,500 Dutch herring vessels gathered at the start of the fishing season.
 Bressay folk traded food and woollens for fine cloth, brandy and tobacco.
 In the late 19th/early 20th centuries, Lerwick was the most important herring fishing port in Europe and remains of herring stations are found along the Bressay coast.

 The lighthouse was built by the famous Stevensons in 1858 and is dramatically sited above a beautiful natural arch.
 Today the lightkeeper’s cottages are self-catering accommodation.

 The 226m Ward of Bressay is a lookout point with spectacular views as far as Unst and Fair Isle.
 During both World Wars Bressay guarded the approaches to one of the best natural harbours in the North Atlantic.
 The square tower on Anderhill is a First World War lookout station, impressive First World War guns still stand at Aith Ness and the Bard and there are remains of a Second World War anti-aircraft gun battery at Cruester.

-Today Bressay has about 340 residents but the community is vulnerable.
+Today Bressay has about 340 residents.
+As well as the hotel and café, there’s a shop, community hall, kirk and marina.
 While the ferry and fish factory provide employment, most of the workforce and all school pupils commute to the mainland.

 The ro-ro ferry makes frequent daily sailings to Bressay from the Esplanade in Lerwick.
 No booking required.
 Check ferry information on 01595 743974; www.shetland.gov.uk/ferries.